-AEWA's Second Meeting of Parties called upon "... the Technical Committee of the Agreement to provide clarification on the procedures used to delimit bio-geographical populations of waterbirds, noting their significance as practical units for conservation management;" (Resolution 2.1).
+AEWA's 2nd Session of the Meeting of Parties called upon "... the Technical Committee of the Agreement to provide clarification on the procedures used to delimit bio-geographical populations of waterbirds, noting their significance as practical units for conservation management;" (Resolution 2.1).

-The Technical Committee at its 4th meeting decide to progress this task in association with analyses of ringing recoveries and movements contracted to the Avian Demography Unit, University of Cape Town as part of the development of African waterbird ringing programmes.
+The Technical Committee at its 4th meeting decided to progress this task in association with analyses of ringing recoveries and movements contracted to the Avian Demography Unit, University of Cape Town as part of the development of African waterbird ringing programmes.
 However, this has not proved possible.

-The definition of the term 'biogeographical population' adopted by the Ramsar Convention in 1999 (Annex 1) follows that provided by Scott & Rose (1996) in their Atlas of Anatidae populations in Africa and Western Eurasia.
+The definition of the term 'biogeographical population' adopted by the Ramsar Convention in 1999 (Annex 1) follows that provided by Scott & Rose $(1996)^1$ in their Atlas of Anatidae Populations in Africa and Western Eurasia.

-Our approach to this task is to revisit Scott & Rose's 1996 definition, and to update their thorough summary in the light of developments since 1996.
-We have also reviewed approaches for other waterbird taxa, notably the approaches adopted by the International Wader Study Group in their recent review of African and Western Eurasian wader populations (Stroud et al. 2004).
+The Technical Committee's approach to this task was to revisit Scott & Rose's 1996 definition, and to update their thorough summary in the light of developments since 1996.
+The Committee also reviewed approaches for other waterbird taxa, notably those adopted by the International Wader Study Group in their recent review of African and Western Eurasian wader populations (Stroud et al. 2004).